(Update: If you like this command center, then you’re going to LOVE my Command Center 2.0 for the new house!)

 Similarly, after I hung the white board, I wanted something above it.
 I framed a page of the state of Connecticut from an old atlas I had and it works perfectly.

 I used some old Scrabble tiles from our wedding (!) and superglued a little magnet onto each one for the command center white board.
-I also superglued an extra magnet from this project to the white board eraser for simple storage.
+I also superglued an extra magnet to the white board eraser for simple storage.

 A basket sits on the floor as an easy place to wrangle lunch boxes and snack bags.